avanaone/slate/source/includes/_authentication.md

 Plese refer to RFC6749 [Section-4.1](https://tools.ietf.org/html/rfc6749#section-4.1)

-AVANA expects for the access_token to be included in all API requests to the server in a header that looks like the following:
+**AVANA** expects for the access_token to be included in all API requests to the server in a header that looks like the following:

-`Authorization : Bearer:access_token`
+`Authorization : Bearer access_token`

 <aside class="notice">
 You must replace <code>access_token</code> with your access token recieved upon authorization.